If you’re considering a move to West London, you can’t do much better than living in Ravenscourt Park.

 For bars, pubs and clubs, Hammersmith and Chiswick are right on the doorstep; both have many options.
 The area is well connected for after-hours transport if you venture further afield in the evening.

 Those moving to Ravenscourt Park with children will be in the vicinity of many excellent state and private schools.

-West London and Earl’s Court Free Schools (primary), Brackenbury Primary and John Betts Primary are all Ofsted Outstanding schools.
+West London and Earl’s Court Free Schools (primary), Brackenbury Primary and John Betts Primary are all highly regarded schools.

 Further primary schools include Flora Gardens, Ravenscourt Park Prep, Bute House Prep, Latymer Prep, Le Herisson and St Peter’s.